ilhamhanif/gcs-bucket-notif-log-bq/README.md

 ## Architecture

 This figure shows complete architecture of our research.
+Overall, there are no services were replaced.

 ![Architecture](./docs/src/img/architecture.png)

-All of the service will be deployed and documented by Terraform with the service variable was available under /build folder.
+All of the service will be deployed and documented by Terraform with the service variable and resources stack available under `/build` folder.

 ## Build